sagarverma/transformer-lipschitz/README.md

-# Code for Certification of Pre-trained Visual Transformers.
+# Code for Certification of Pre-trained Visual Transformers (CertViT).

 ## Prerequisites & Installation